Lorien Legacies: Critical reception

 Reception to the series has been mostly positive.
 The first two books, I Am Number Four and The Power of Six, both reached #1 on The New York Times Best Seller list, collectively spending ten weeks in the top spot.

 Adaptations

 In 2009 DreamWorks Pictures bought the rights to I Am Number Four and released the movie on February 18, 2011.
 The movie was the first DreamWorks film to be distributed by Disney's Touchstone Pictures and received generally negative reviews from critics, with review aggregator Rotten Tomatoes giving a score of 32% based on 156 reviews.
 The movie had a worldwide gross of $145,982,798 and a budget of $50 million, but still fell short of expectations.

-Plans for any future installments for the series have been shelved.
+Plans for any future installments for the series were eventually shelved.
 Director D. J. Caruso confirmed that he would like to direct a sequel, but in an interview with MTV Hollywood Crush Lore has stated that any questions or requests for a sequel should be directed to producer Michael Bay.

+In April 2024, series author James Frey confirmed in an interview with Sci-Fi & Fantasy Gazette that Neal H. Moritz was producing a new adaptation of the series, with writers Alfred Gough and Miles Millar returning from the 2011 film, although he noted that he was unsure if the project would be made or not.